It’s funny that possibly the worst stadium ever built, especially among those constructed in the last 20-30 years, would be in Toronto.

 13. Oakland-Alameda County Coliseum – NFL, MLB

-The home of baseball’s Athletics and football’s Raiders, the Oakland Coliseum no longer has a beautiful view of the Oakland Hills, a sight to see for the first 30 years of the stadium’s life.
+The home of baseball’s Athletics and football’s Raiders (until they move to Vegas), the Oakland Coliseum no longer has a beautiful view of the Oakland Hills, a sight to see for the first 30 years of the stadium’s life.
 That’s because a 10,000-plus-seat section called Mount Davis was added to the stadium, making it come full circle and taking away the view.
 The A’s have taken to tarping Mount Davis when they can’t fill the seats, which makes it that much more of an eyesore.
 Plus, the less than grand facility is located in a seedy-looking, industrial neighborhood since opening its doors in 1966.
 Its been repeatedly voted the worst stadium in baseball for a long time and for many years, both teams have talked about moving on to new homes — with the Raiders slated to head to Vegas, baby.

 12. Hubert H. Humphrey Metrodome, Minneapolis – NFL, MLB

 Thankfully for Minnesota sports fans, this horrid building in downtown Minneapolis was demolished in 2014.
 During its prime years, the Metrodome hosted the Minnesota Vikings, the Minnesota Twins and even played home to the Minnesota Timberwolves for their inaugural season in the NBA.
 From the outside, the stadium itself looked like those golf domes that you see on the side of the freeway.
 For years after it was built, in an industrial area no less, not many bars or restaurants opened nearby — and tailgating was expressly forbidden.
-On the inside the roof was white with an accidental swastika on the ceiling, which is suitable for camouflaging a baseball, and the spongy, bouncy “SuperTurf” made for some interesting ground balls.
+On the inside, the roof was white with an accidental swastika on the ceiling, which is suitable for camouflaging a baseball, and the spongy, bouncy “SuperTurf” made for some interesting ground balls.
 To make matters worse, the roof collapsed completely in December 2010, letting in a mountain of snow.
 Good thing neither team has to play in that oddity anymore.

 11. Rogers Center, Toronto – MLB

 Built in 1989, it took about three years for this building to become obsolete.
-It was originally named the Skydome and was the first stadium built to have a fully motorized retractable roof.
+It was originally named the SkyDome and was the first stadium built to have a fully motorized retractable roof.
 It also has a 348-room hotel attached to it, with 70 rooms with a view of the baseball diamond.
 The construction of the stadium ended up costing way more money than it was supposed to and Rogers Communications bought it in 2005 for just $25 million.
-New retractable roofed stadiums can have that roof closed in a few minutes, while the ancient system in Toronto still takes over a half hour, which makes any day with a hint of rain a “closed roof” day.
+New retractable roofed stadiums can have that roof closed in a few minutes, while the ancient system in Toronto still takes close to a half hour, which makes any day with a hint of rain a “closed roof” day.
 This makes baseball’s fly differently than when it’s open, too.
-While it is downtown, the stadium itself lacks the charm or character of a real baseball field like Wrigley or Fenway.
+While it is located conveniently downtown, the stadium itself lacks the charm or character of a real baseball field like Wrigley or Fenway.
 It’s feels more like sitting in a living room, with a giant TV, with over-expensive food and drinks, to boot.